junxit/us-congress-bills-111/metadata.md

 - 2010-07-01 — Placed on the Union Calendar, Calendar No. 297.
 - 2010-07-01 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-524.
 - 2010-07-01 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-524.
+- 2010-07-30 — Considered under suspension of the rules. (consideration: CR H6431-6440)
+- 2010-07-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5320.
+- 2010-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-30 — Mr. Markey (MA) moved to suspend the rules and pass the bill, as amended.
+- 2010-07-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6431-6436)
+- 2010-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6431-6436)
+- 2010-08-02 — Received in the Senate.
+- 2010-08-05 — Read twice and referred to the Committee on Environment and Public Works.